-The Global Partnership for Women and Girls, a special project of Rockefeller Philanthropy Advisors, is committed to the global advancement and empowerment of Muslim women and their communities, tackling global challenges with local solutions.
-The Global Partnership for Women and Girls works in partnership with Rockefeller Philanthropy Advisors and donors to invest in local, culturally-tailored initiatives designed to create educational and economic opportunities that enable Muslim women and girls to become full and equal participants in their local economies, benefiting their entire communities.
+The Global Partnership for Women and Girls, a fund of the Tides Foundation, is committed to the global advancement and empowerment of Muslim women and their communities, tackling global challenges with local solutions.
+The Global Partnership for Women and Girls invests in local, culturally-tailored initiatives designed to create educational and economic opportunities that enable Muslim women and girls to become full and equal participants in their local economies, benefiting their entire communities.

 CNN World talks with Nadia Malik, the co-founder of the

 Global Partnership for Women and Girls.